 Dates and Enrolment for this course here:

-This Level 2 Qualification equips candidates with new skills and essential knowledge to manage books effectively.
+This Level 2 Qualification equips you with new skills and essential knowledge to manage books effectively.
 It includes manual double entry bookkeeping, and associated documents and processes, up to trial balance standard.
 It is a practical course teaching you the bookkeeping for sales, purchases, payments, and receipts, contextualised in a work situation.
 This will prepare you for producing the accounts for both sole traders and partnerships at the next level.
-It is ideal for candidates who have little or no accounting experience or qualifications, looking to gain a fundamental understanding of bookkeeping.
+It is ideal if you have little or no accounting experience or qualifications, and are looking to gain a fundamental understanding of bookkeeping.
 This programme allows you to complete the Level 2 more quickly than the full Level 2 Accounting, for those who want to progress more quickly to Level 3.

 AAT is the UK’s leading qualification and membership body for accounting and finance staff; it has over 130,000 members in more than 100 countries worldwide.
 AAT qualifications provide Accounting Technician status.
 Accounting Technicians work at all levels of finance, from accounts clerks to finance directors, playing an integral role in almost every business sector.

 The course is class based for 3 hours per week, plus around 2 hours self-study, for 17 weeks.
 There will be a mixture of teacher demonstration, group work and plenty of practical exercises, supported by your tutor.
 There is no coursework - instead you will have 2 online exams of 90 minutes each.
 These are a mix of multiple-choice and calculation questions.

 The syllabus consists of the following units: